Radziu1202/Apache_Arrow_Flight_Connector/blogpost/post.md

 # The way of creating batch can make a difference

 ## Introduction
-During working with data in most cases we focus on minimizing time spend on I/O operation.
-One of the most common ways to reduce the number of write operation is using batches.
-We want to gather some data chunk and then send them as one operation.
-However, we should never forget about trying to optimize also a process of creating the batch.
-In this post, we would like to show a small tip which enable us to avoid problem working with PyArrow
+While working with data we mostly focus on minimizing the time spent on I/O operations.
+One of the most common ways of reducing the number of write operations is by using batches.
+We want to gather some data chunks and then send them as one operation.
+However, we should never forget about trying to optimize the process of batch creation too.
+In this post, we would like to show a small tip which enabled us to avoid this problem while working with PyArrow

 ## PyArrow
-PyArrow is an implementation of Apache Arrow library for Python.
-It enables, for example, sending data to Arrow Flight Server.
-However, before sending data, they should be prepared by creating `RecordBatch` object.
-`RecordBatch` can be created from many types of objects, for example, Pandas Dataframes or list of dictionaries.
-Nevertheless, we do not have always data as Dataframes or list of dictionaries.
-For this reason, we need prepare our data firstly and doing it in optimal way can have a great impact on performance.
+PyArrow is an implementation of Apache Arrow library for Python, it enables sending data to Arrow Flight Server among other things.
+Before sending, the data should be prepared by creating a `RecordBatch` object. `RecordBatch` can be created from many types of objects, for example, Pandas Dataframes or list of dictionaries.
+However, we do not always have data in the format of Dataframes or list of dictionaries.
+For this reason, firstly we need to prepare our data and doing so in the optimal way can have a great impact on performance.

 ## Preparing data
 First, let's generate some test data.
 The data will be initially stored as Python dictionary
 ```python
 data_collection = []